pygmystack/ssh-agent/README.md

-# ssh-agent
+# the pygmy stack - ssh-agent image

-ssh-agent in a container.
+This image is a multiarchitecture compatible docker image

+Originally derived from [whilp/ssh-agent](https://github.com/whilp/ssh-agent) it builds a docker image with openssh pre-installed and configured.

 ## Usage